Sang Ye (Mulberry leaf)

 Fever and Headache Reducer, Antibiotic, Anti-Inflammatory, Anti-Septic

-Sang Ye grows natively and is cultivated in many provinces of China including Sichuan, Guangdong, Anhui, Hunan, and Zhejiang.
+The Sang Ye herb grows natively and is cultivated in many provinces of China including Sichuan, Guangdong, Anhui, Hunan, and Zhejiang.
 Other varieties of mulberry also grow in North America.
 Mulberry is a small, deciduous tree, and Sang Ye is the leaves that are harvested.
 Often, Sany Ye is harvested as a second-growth leaf and then tried before being powdered.
-The powder itself can be consumed orally, or boiled into soup and tea.
+The dried mulberry leaf powder itself can be consumed orally or boiled into soup and tea.
 Morus alba L is also sometimes processed by being fried with honey, which enhances the herbs' natural abilities to arrest cough and moisten the lungs.
-For oral use, Sang Ye is commonly combined with Chrysanthemum.
+For oral use, the Sang Ye herb is commonly combined with Chrysanthemum.

 In comparison to Sang Zhi (which is also from the Mulberry plant), Sang Ye better dispels exterior wind of the head and face while Sang Zhi cools heat and relieves pain through the limbs and joints.

 Some of the active components in Sang Ye are flavonoids and sterols such as quercetin and stigmasterol.
-This herb also contains many volatile oils and important acids.
+Dried Mulberry leaf also contains many volatile oils and important acids.